supportbequant/wisphub/README.md

 # wisphub-bqn-sync
 Simple synchronization script between BQN and a Wisphub billing.

-NOTE: WispHub now is officially integrated with Bequant BQN.
-We stromgly recommend that official integration, fully supported, and not this simple script.
+NOTE: WispHub is now officially integrated with Bequant BQN.
+We strongly recommend using that official integration, which is fully supported, in all BQN-WispHub deployments.
+The simple script in this repository is left simply as a reference.

 ## Installation